eb-bruns/eb-bruns.github.io/index.md

-## Welcome to the Centroid Share Site
+## TESTING THIS

 This resource is available to host temporary content so we don't have to upload and email files to each other.

-Please direct any questions to dan at carverd@colostate.edu
+Please direct any questions to BGCI at data@bgci.org

 ## Active Project Material